fommil/fpmortals/manuscript/wip.md

   }
 ~~~~~~~~

-This is because `MagnoliaEncoder.gen` has a higher priority than the `implicit`
+because `MagnoliaJsEncoder.gen` has a higher priority than the `implicit` on the
-on the companion of `Foo`.
-We have, unfortunately, just introduced a source of
+companion of `Foo`.
+Full auto introduces a source of typeclass decoherence.
-typeclass decoherence.
-It is for this reason that most functional programmers
-avoid *full-auto* derivation.

 Some typeclass authors go one step further and put the `implicit def` on the
 companion of the typeclass, so there is no way to opt out.
 Such code should be